 - Keep in touch with your top references by phone, email or social media.

 - Every time you leave a position, ask for a letter of recommendation.

 - Stay on good terms with past employers.

-- Consider building a portfolio of performance reviews, thank you letters and testimonials from clients and customers to share with future employers.
+- Consider building a portfolio.
+It can contain performance reviews, thank-you letters and testimonials from clients and customers to share with future employers.

 Finally, remember that employers aren’t limited to calling only the references you provide.
 With a little detective work, they can track down supervisors and colleagues you haven’t listed.
-All you can do is hope you made a great impression on those people—something to keep in mind when you land your next job.
+All you can do is hope you made a great impression on those people.
+It’s something to keep in mind when you land your next job.